Jumpypants/Murphy/README.md

 }
 ```

-3. Sync your project and you're ready to go!
+3. Sync your project and you're ready to go.

-## 📋 Overview
+## Overview

 Murphy is built around two core concepts:

-- **States**: High-level robot behaviors (e.g., "Intake", "Score", "Drive")
+- **States**: High-level robot behaviors or cycle steps (e.g., "Intake", "Score", "Defend")
-- **Tasks**: Lower-level actions that can be composed and executed (e.g., "Move arm to position", "Wait 2 seconds")
+- **Tasks**: Lower-level actions that can be composed and executed within the states (e.g., "Move arm to position", "Wait 2 seconds")

 The library promotes a clean separation of concerns and makes complex robot behaviors easier to reason about, debug, and maintain.